ealpha072/Library-App/README.md

   * spread operator to duplicate Arrays;
   * tenary operators;
 ## To do:
-Incude options to store the data to local storage;
+   * Incude options to store the data to local storage;
+   * Add Bootstrap classes